open-socialism/open-socialism-site/open-socialism/societies-classic-problems/domination-structures.md

 The progression is something like this:

-1. A new society appears such as after a revolution.
+1. A new society appears eg. after a revolution.
 2. A reputable person or group is chosen to lead for meritocratic reasons.
 3. With the large amount of power, either this group starts to become corrupt or over time the members change or die and the new leaders start to become corrupt.
 4. With this corruption changes are made which increase the wealth and power of the leaders.
-This in turn leads to more corruption and the process snowballs (along the lines of more power is more likelyhood and extent of corruption).
+This in turn makes even more corruption possible and the process snowballs.
 5. The leaders are as corrupt as they can get away with.
 Eventually they usually go too far and there is another revolution.

 ## Normal Human Corruption